JeffreyRobertLynch/JeffreyRobertLynch/README.md

 ---

-### 2. StudioSync HITL: Human-in-the-Loop Narrative Intelligence System
+### 2. StudioSync HITL: Human-in-the-Loop LLM System for Narrative Intelligence
-**Note**: *Temporarily unavailable.
-Updating use case to reflect migration from GPT-4 to GPT-5 for LLM component.*
+**Note**: *Updating use case to reflect migration from GPT-4 to GPT-5 for LLM component.*
-- Built an HITL system for AI-assisted creative development using studio design docs via RAG for TV series development.
+- Built an HITL system for AI-assisted creative development using studio design docs via RAG.
 - Automated evaluation of concepts, episodes, and seasons for continuity, tone & narrative DNA.
-- Prioritized human authorship; LLM provides structural memory, coverage, and alignment.
-- Demonstrated optimized HITL cognitive division of labor through complex use case.
+- Applied to a complex real-world use case: simulating a chaotic ensemble TV series from studio pitch to 10-episode treatment and pilot, aligned with predefined creative goals.

 ---